Certified Mold Remediation Port Chester, NY

 Clear, honest answers about mold remediation, containment, insurance coverage, and clearance testing in Port Chester, NY.

 Same-day mold remediation response under Article 32 across Port Chester and the rest of Westchester County, dispatched under your independent assessor's NY Article 32 protocol, 24/7.
-Our crews arrive with thermal imaging, moisture meters, and an independent licensed assessor's NY Article 32 scope of work from the first visit, whether you are in Westchester Avenue brick corridor, South End, or Lyon Park.
+The licensed crews we coordinate arrive with thermal imaging, moisture meters, and an independent licensed assessor's NY Article 32 scope of work from the first visit, whether you are in Westchester Avenue brick corridor, South End, or Lyon Park.
 Call (914) 559-2694 any time, day or night.

 Mold remediation in Port Chester typically ranges from $2,000 to $5,500 for single-area cleanup, $4,000 to $11,000 for brick row cellar or apartment block masonry projects where Byram tidal estuary humidity has driven Penicillium colonization on pre-war mortared brick (where most Port Chester claims settle), and $11,000 to $32,000 or higher for whole-building Stachybotrys remediation, Westchester Avenue brick row remediation, or multi-unit containment.
 Pricing depends on containment complexity, mortared masonry access, square footage affected, mold type, and whether shared joist or cellar masonry replacement is required.
 We provide a written estimate on-site after moisture readings and your assessor's third-party clearance confirms the full scope.